amargh2/to-do-list/README.md

-# tailwind-config-and-code
+To-Do-List

-This is just a personally built working webpack config that incorporates Tailwind, along with some JavaScript component builders that are easy to reuse (for me).
+This is a to-do-list app built with vanilla JS, HTML, and CSS.
+For the CSS, I used TailWind.
+There are some interactive JavaScript elements for the page (simple dropdowns) and tasks are tracked with an underlying list logic system and displayed dynamically on the screen.
+A simple app but I learned a lot about array and object manipulation, local storage, and attempted to use the closed module pattern to separate code and variables.